 Data collection process was managed by the official web site of the institutions in Turkey.
 Accordingly, the instutitons that have the department of mathematics teacher training and their EPGs were examined.
 The dataset was consisted.
-Analyzing of Data

 Analyzing of Data

 Data analyzing was completed in two sections.
 The deatiled fort he sections are as followings: